Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 25. Describe Your Experience And Approach Regarding Social-Emotional Learning.

-Simple answer A simple answer: As an ex-counselor, nurturing SEL skills is essential.
+Example Answer: As an ex-counselor, nurturing SEL skills is essential.
 I’ve conducted staff trainings on trauma-informed teaching that incorporate restorative techniques and encouraging mental health and growth-oriented cultures.
 I also provide lessons from programs that are based on evidence such as Second Step.
 Inspecting support systems and identifying the gaps is crucial.

 26. What Do You Believe Is The Most Vital Skill/Mindset For Student Achievement That Instruction Coaches Should Reinforce Within Teachers Continually?
 How Would You Embed This As A Priority?

-Simple Solution: Empowering teachers with the culture-responsive self-confidence to meet the needs of every student.
+Example Answer: Empowering teachers with the culture-responsive self-confidence to meet the needs of every student.
 By continuously building their arsenal of research-based strategies to eliminate oppressive systems and create an environment of learning that is safe and inclusive focused on the student’s identity and strengths.

 27. How Have You Handled Situations When Teachers Reject Coaching Advice Or Recommendations?

-Simple answer: with patience and understanding, transition isn’t easy, and interacting with the educators at their level is crucial for me.
+Example Answer: with patience and understanding, transition isn’t easy, and interacting with the educators at their level is crucial for me.

 I would investigate issues, modify supports according to the level of comfort and keep the door open until they are ready, without judgment.
 Teaching is a very personal experience, so respecting relationships, not threatening can improve outcomes.